tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 #### Check if Your NTP Daemon is Synchronized

-Check the status of your local `chrony` `ntp` daemon using by running the following:
+Check the status of your local `chrony` NTP daemon using by running the following:

 ```
 $ chronyc tracking